Objective: To investigate T cell and antibody immunity to Epstein–Barr virus (EBV) in multiple sclerosis (MS).

-Methods: Immunoglobulin G (IgG) immunity to EBV nuclear antigen 1 (EBNA1) and viral capsid antigen was measured by enzyme-linked immunosorbent assays, and T-cell immunity was assessed using enzyme-linked immunospot assays to measure the frequency of peripheral blood mononuclear cells (PBMC) producing interferon-gamma in response to autologous EBV-infected B-cell lymphoblastoid cell lines (LCL) in 34 EBV-seropositive healthy subjects and 34 EBV-seropositive MS patients who had not received immunomodulatory therapy in the previous 3 months.
+Methods: Immunoglobulin G (IgG) immunity to EBV nuclear antigen 1 (EBNA1) and viral capsid antigen was measured by enzyme linked immunosorbent assays, and T cell immunity was assessed using enzyme linked immunospot assays to measure the frequency of peripheral blood mononuclear cells (PBMC) producing interferon γ in response to autologous EBV infected B cell lymphoblastoid cell lines (LCL) in 34 EBV seropositive healthy subjects and 34 EBV seropositive patients with MS who had not received immunomodulatory therapy in the previous 3 months.

-Results: MS patients had increased levels of anti-EBNA1 IgG but a decreased frequency of LCL-specific T cells, compared to healthy subjects.
-Using purified populations of CD4+ T cells and CD8+ T cells we showed that the LCL-specific response resides predominantly in the CD8+ population, with a frequency 5–7 fold higher than in the CD4+ population.
-The decreased CD8+ T-cell response to LCL in MS was not due to decreased HLA class I expression by LCL, and LCL from MS patients could be killed normally by HLA-matched EBV-specific cytotoxic CD8+ T-cell clones from healthy subjects.
-Furthermore, the decreased CD8+ T-cell immunity to EBV was not due to a primary defect in the function of CD8+ T cells because EBV-specific cytotoxic CD8+ T-cell lines could be generated normally from the PBMC of MS patients.
+Results: Patients with MS had increased levels of anti-EBNA1 IgG but a decreased frequency of LCL specific T cells compared with healthy subjects.
+Using purified populations of CD4+ T cells and CD8+ T cells, we showed that the LCL specific response resides predominantly in the CD8+ population, with a frequency 5–7-fold higher than in the CD4+ population.
+The decreased CD8+ T cell response to LCL in MS was not caused by decreased HLA class I expression by LCL, and LCL from MS patients could be killed normally by HLA matched EBV specific cytotoxic CD8+ T cell clones from healthy subjects.
+Furthermore, the decreased CD8+ T cell immunity to EBV was not due to a primary defect in the function of CD8+ T cells because EBV specific cytotoxic CD8+ T cell lines could be generated normally from the PBMC of patients with MS.

-Conclusion: This quantitative deficiency in CD8+ T-cell immunity to EBV might be responsible for the accumulation of EBV-infected B cells in the brains of MS patients.
+Conclusion: This quantitative deficiency in CD8+ T cell immunity to EBV might be responsible for the accumulation of EBV infected B cells in the brains of patients with MS.

 Statistics from Altmetric.com